crawl/crawl/crawl-ref/readme.txt

 1. Getting started
 ------------------
 If you'd like to dive in immediately, your best bets are to
-* start up a game and choose a tutorial (press T when asked for race), or
+* start up a game and choose a tutorial (press 'T' when asked for race), or
 * read quickstart.txt (in the /docs directory), or
 * for studious readers, browse the manual (see below for all doc files).

 Additionally, you may want to print out the file keys.pdf from the /docs folder.
 Besides a full list of command keys (don't bother with it), it contains two pages of help for new players.
-Note that you can read quickstart.txt and the manual when playing; pressing ? brings up a menu for that.
+Note that you can read quickstart.txt and the manual when playing; pressing '?' brings up a menu for that.